cloudmesh-community/book/chapters/prg/python-install.md

 #### Anaconda

-This section about anaconda is experimental and has not

-:   been tested.
-We are looking for contributors that help completing
+:warning: his section about anaconda is experimental and has not been tested.
+We are looking for contributors that help completing it.
-    it.

 You can add anaconda to your pyenv with the following commands: